mozilla/ichnaea/docs/api/geosubmit_api.rst

 API endpoint.

-For geosubmit uploads where the batch mode is used, the result will always be an empty JSON dictionary.
+For geosubmit uploads where the batch mode is used, the result will always be a HTTP 200 response with a body of an empty JSON object.

-.. include:: invalid_apikey.rst